NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ==============================================================  =======  ===========  ===========  ========  =======  ==============================================

   .. [#] For example, a clothes washer in a shared laundry room of a MF building.
-  .. [#] Location choices are "living space", "basement - conditioned", "basement - unconditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
+  .. [#] Location choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "garage", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxmllocations` for descriptions.
   .. [#] If ModifiedEnergyFactor (MEF) provided instead of IntegratedModifiedEnergyFactor (IMEF), it will be converted using the `Interpretation on ANSI/RESNET 301-2014 Clothes Washer IMEF <https://www.resnet.us/wp-content/uploads/No.-301-2014-08-sECTION-4.2.2.5.2.8-Clothes-Washers-Eq-4.2-6.pdf>`_:
          IMEF = (MEF - 0.503) / 0.95.